Visiting Washington, DC in June

 June 2024 Festivals in Washington, DC

 Home Rule Music Festival celebrates DC’s music legacy with roots in jazz and funk.
-On Friday, June 21 Black Cat on 14th Street kicks off the festival with a night featuring The JoGo Project, The New Doug Carn Sextet, and special Guest Vanessa Rubin.
-Tickets are $40 with advanced purchase.
-On June 22, head to The Parks at Walter Reed in Takoma for a free outdoor music festival from 12 to 9:30 pm.
+Head to The Parks at Walter Reed in Takoma for a free outdoor music festival from 1 to 9 pm.
 Bring snacks and a blanket to sit on.
+The festival will also feature food vendors and other community activations.

-The Giant National Captial Barbecue Battle is a 90s-themed, full weekend of food, music, and fun.
+The Giant National Capital Barbecue Battle is a full weekend of food, music, and fun.
 Tickets get you admission, over 100 free food and beverage samples (while supplies last), live music, cooking demos, children’s activities, and more.
 Tickets are $20 for the day or $30 for the weekend.
-Drinks are an additional cost, but discount drink packages are also available.
+Drinks are an additional cost.

 Things to do in Washington, DC in June